Convergence of Adam Under Relaxed Assumptions

-For a given, large enough constant $G$, let $\tau$ be the first time the gradient norm is strictly greater than $G$, truncated at $T+1$.
-Formally,
+In other words, if $\rho<2$, the gradient is bounded within any sub-level set, even though the sub-level set could be unbounded.
+Then, let $\tau$ be the first time the sub-optimality gap is strictly greater than $F$, truncated at $T+1$, or formally,

-Then at least before time $\tau$, gradients are bounded by $G$.
-Therefore, we can apply, for instance, existing analyses to get an upper bound on $\sum_{t<\tau}\norm{\nabla f(x_t)}^2$.
-On the other hand, if $\tau\le T$, we know that $\norm{\nabla f(x_{\tau})}>G$ by definition.
-For a sufficiently small stepsize parameter $\eta$, the gradient norm changes very slowly which implies that there are a considerable amount of time steps right before $\tau$ when the gradient norm is not small.
-So we can also obtain a lower bound on $\sum_{t<\tau}\norm{\nabla f(x_t)}^2$.
-If the lower bound is greater than the upper bound, it leads to a contradiction that shows $\tau=T+1$, i.e., the gradients are always bounded by $G$ before the algorithm terminates.
-We will illustrate the technique in more details in the simple deterministic setting in Section~\ref{subsec:analysis_warm_up}, but first, in Section~\ref{subsec:analysis_smoothness}, we introduce several prerequisite lemmas.
+Then at least when $t<\tau$, we have $f(x_t)-f^*\le F$ and thus $\norm{\nabla f(x_t)}\le G$.
+Based on our discussions above, it is not hard to analyze the updates before time $\tau$, and one can contruct some Lyapunov function to obtain an upper bound on $f(x_\tau)-f^*$.
+On the other hand, if $\tau\le T$, we immediately obtain a lower bound on $f(x_\tau)$, that is $f(x_\tau)-f^*>F$, by the definition of $\tau$ in \eqref{eq:tau}.
+If the lower bound is greater than the upper bound, it leads to a contradiction, which shows $\tau=T+1$, i.e., the sub-optimality gap and the gradient norm are always bounded by $F$ and $G$ respectively before the algorithm terminates.
+We will illustrate the technique in more details in the simple deterministic setting in Section~\ref{subsec:analysis_warm_up}, but first, in Section~\ref{subsec:analysis_smoothness}, we introduce several prerequisite lemmas on the $(\rho,L_0,L_\rho)$ smoothness.